riya-235/Planet50/README.md

 Feel motivated to adopt more sustainable habits in real life

 Team
-Your Name – Developer / Game Designer
+Riya Patel – Developer / Game Designer

-Teammate Name – Research & Content

-Teammate Name – Graphics & UI/UX
+Shruti Nath – Graphics & UI/UX / Devloper

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.